 This brick fireplace photo is in a Brooklyn Townhouse where the chimney and fireplace was brick.
-As these townhouses were renovated the chimneys were often used to accommodate boiler flues and bricked in as you can see this one was, long before we renovated this townhouse.
+As these townhouses were renovated the chimneys were often used to accommodate boiler flues and bricked in, as this one was long before we renovated this townhouse.

 The bricks on interior walls can be inconsistent, as they were not meant to be exposed.
 You will want to probe the walls before committing to exposing the brick to see what you are dealing with.

 Opening in a Brick Wall

 You can make an opening in a brick wall even if it is a bearing wall.
 This will need an architect and/or an engineer to assess the existing wall condition and design a detail for adding a header.
 Steel headers are typically installed in brick walls to transfer the load from the new opening to the sides around the opening.

 The brick wall opening below is from an apartment where we combined two separate apartments into one.
 There was a 12-inch thick brick bearing wall in-between the two apartments.
 We had to make an opening in the wall and install a steel header to add the walkway opening.

 Exposed Brick Kitchen Backsplash

 Sometimes you have brick on the kitchen wall.
 You can leave the brick exposed if you would like to have an exposed brick backsplash, but this is not always the best option.
-Brick is porous and will absorb.
-Be warned that this could be problematic over time.
+Brick is porous and will absorb liquids and mess.
+Be warned that this could become problematic over time.
 You can always add a backsplash later over the brick if you like.

 You can see another post we have on Backsplash Design Ideas if you want to read more on the subject.

 Why People Use Exposed Brick

 Exposed brick adds texture, color, and character to an interior space while making a historic reference to the building’s past.
 Exposed brick is a great and easy way to add a level of detail to an apartment or house by using elements that are already existing.

 Thank You for Reading Our Blog Post on Exposed Brick Interiors